 Second & Third Year

-Assessment is through a combination of end-of-semester written examinations and continuous assessment.
+Assessment is through a combination of end-of-semester written examinations, continuous assessment and independent learning.
 In your final year you may also undertake a research project.

-For detailed information on subject content click here.
+For detailed information on subject content click the relevant link below: